Omar-Elrefaei/Omar-Elrefaei/README.md

 ---------------------

-I'm available for full-time or contract work, send me an email (omar02295@gmail.com) and let us see if I can be of benefit to your project.
+I'm available for full-time or contract work, email me at el.omar.dev@gmail.com and let us see if I can be of benefit to your project.

 <!--